webcoderspeed/Python-notes/IDENTIFIERS, KEYWORDS AND VARIABLES.md

 ## Public, Protected and Private Attributes

-> <span style='color:skyblue;font-weight:bold'>Public</span> attributes can only be accessed inside of the class definition.
+> <span style='color:skyblue;font-weight:bold'>Public</span> attributes can  be accessed anywhere inside or outside of the class definition.

 > <span style='color:skyblue;font-weight:bold'>Protected</span> (restricted) attributes should only be used under certain conditions.